oosijoel/hello-world/README.md

 # hello-world
 Place to store ideas

-Information and Knowledge Management tudent
+Information and Knowledge Management student